Kristina01111000/lavendersite/README.md

 See if i can increase image size on the lavender page For lavender pictures say walters gardens (where we are getting the pictures from For native plants page put the links in a new section that has three columns -.
 Called ‘join me in following these organizations’ working title

-Delete the welcome to our website on the contact us page Add the logos right above the footer on the lavender page and add the logo to the picture in a “place for lavender” faverollesgardens@gmail.com is the email address
+Add the logos right above the footer on the lavender page and add the logo to the picture in a “place for lavender” faverollesgardens@gmail.com is the email address
-In store put common name in parentheses, not latin, try italicized for the latin name, no parentheses Figure the best way to handle a newsletter and email janet about it(on events page and on footer) Fix red oak categorization
+In store put common name in parentheses, not latin, try italicized for the latin name, no parentheses Figure the best way to handle a newsletter and email janet about it(on events page and on footer)

-For missing photos put fg logo then coming soon at bottom She will send bundle info soon, put into tags
+She will send bundle info soon, put into tags
 Reuse native plant images on bundles